 Though I can scan printed material, text or Word Processor files are the most efficient way for me and the most economical for you.
 Most pdf files will also work.
 Send files as an attachment to an email message, or through the mail on a CD or thumb drive.

 For some items, such as restaurant menus and brochures, I like to have the hard copy or a pdf file along with the text or Word file.
 This lets me format the braille to better correspond with the print presentation.

 Standard braille is known as contracted (grade 2) braille and is the braille most often used.
 Most of my transcriptions are in contracted braille.

-I am happy to do your work in uncontracted braille, if that is your preference.
+I am happy to do your work in uncontracted (grade 1) braille, if that is your preference.